aimms/documentation/webui/webui-grid-pages.rst

     :align: center

 In this example, the Demand widget (which used to be assigned to area "Area E" in Layout 6) has been moved to "Unassigned widgets" section (because the area "Area E" is not defined in Layout 7).
-Also, the distribution of widgets in area "Area C" is now rowwise in the current Layout 7 (whereas it used to be columnwise in Layout 6).
+Also, the distribution of widgets in area "Area C" is now row-wise in the current Layout 7 (whereas it used to be column-wise in Layout 6).

 In general, widgets will always remember which named area they were assigned to, also upon switching layouts.
 Only when you explicitly move a widget to another area, will they store their new assignment.
 In other words, one can switch layouts without breaking the assignments of the widgets, as long as one does not re-arrange them.